jeremycorgan1/smarttarget1/README.md

 ---------Would Likes Below-------------
 Would like to implement edge case on target box shrinking for modifier on distance from phone, for accuracy.
-Signal source broadcast from phone to raspberry pi for communication to activate actuator controlled by raspberry pi.